gtz666/python-price-calculator/README.md

 Kivy codes can be converted to .apk form in Linux environment.

-Converting and debugging on Android devices will take too much workload.
+Converting and debugging on Android devices will take too much workload, completing it is not available before the deadline for this assignment.

 The codes runs well on PC and screen & buttons are resizable, so it should be good in any mobile device.